KrishnaUpadhyay36/GitDemo/README.md

 To run the project in command prompt
 1. Download the project
 2. Open command prompt in project directory
-3. Run the command: mvn test => compile and test the project | mvn comple => to compile the project
+3. Run the command: mvn comple => to compile the project | mvn test => To compile and test the project